The Volunteers: To the War

 The Volunteers: To the War (志愿军：雄兵出击) is a 2023 Chinese war film directed by Chen Kaige.
 It is a tribute to commemorate the "70th Anniversary of the War to Resist US Aggression and Aid Korea" as which it was perceived by that time in China.
-The film is adapted from Lan Xiaolong's novel "War and Sacrifice".
+The film is adapted from Lan Xiaolong's novel War and Sacrifice.
 Set during the Korean War, the film is intended to be the first installment of a planned trilogy from Chen depicting China's involvement in the war.

 The film was released on 28 September 2023.
-A sequel, The Volunteers: The Battle of Life and Death, was released in 2024.
+The planned trilogy was completed with sequels released in September of 2024 and 2025.